casbin/caswaf/README.md

 #### Run CasWAF

 - Configure and run CasWAF by yourself.
-If you want to learn more about caswaf.
+If you want to learn more about CasWAF.
 - Open browser: http://localhost:16001/

 ### Optional configuration